masc-ucsc/docs/docs/pyrope/06-functions.md

     let add=proc(a, b)->(reg res) {
       res = a+b
     }

+    proc add(a, b)->(reg res) { // same
+      res = a+b
+    }
     ```

 ## Declaration

-Only anonymous lambdas are supported, this means that there is no global
+Only anonymous lambdas are supported, this means that there is no global scope
-scope for functions, procedures, or modules.
-The only way for a file to access
+for functions, procedures, or modules.
+The only way for a file to access a
-a lambda is to have access to a local variable with a definition or to "import"
+lambda is to have access to a local variable with a definition or to "import" a
-a variable from another file.
+variable from another file.
+The more familiar `fun name` or `proc name`
+declaration is also valid, but it is syntax sugar and equivalent to `let name =
+fun`.

 ```
 let a_3   = {   3 }      // just scope, not a lambda.
 Scope is evaluate now